4 Beautiful Caribbean Islands Worth Visiting—No U.S. Passport Required

 About 60 percent of the isle is a designated national park, and travelers flock to St. John for its green, rugged landscape.
 The relatively quiet island is ideal for travelers who truly want to unplug.
 Visitors head to Trunk Bay for its powdery white sand, and Cinnamon Bay is ideal for water activities like windsurfing, snorkeling, and kayaking.

 St. John has a collection of restaurants sprinkled around Cruz Bay, the island’s main shopping and restaurant district.
-The Longboard is a bright and airy Caribbean cantina serving tacos, sushi wraps, poke bowls, and half-price drinks during happy hour.
+The Longboard is an airy Caribbean cantina serving tacos, sushi wraps, poke bowls, and half-price drinks during happy hour.
 Skinny Legs Bar and Grill is a long-standing dive bar good for a burger and a cold beer, and one of the best dishes on the island is the clam chowder at Lime Inn.

-Book Now: The Westin St. John Resort Villas
+Where to stay: The Westin St. John Resort Villas | Gallows Point Resort

 One of the largest resorts on the island, the Westin St. John overlooks Great Cruz Bay.
-The 252-room family resort has a 10,000-square-foot pool and private beach—and ferry service from St. Thomas is included in your stay.
+The 252-room family resort has a 10,000-square-foot pool and private beach—plus ferry service from St. Thomas is included in your stay.

 Offering 60 one-bedroom villas, Gallows Point Resort is a short walk to all the restaurants and shopping in Cruz Bay.
-The hotel’s on-site restaurant, Ocean 362, sources fresh ingredients from its garden beds, and the third-floor bar offers sunset views.
+The hotel’s on-site restaurant Ocean 362 sources fresh ingredients from its garden beds, and the third-floor bar offers sunset views.

 How to get to St. John